 The grant application process is three-part:

-1. Before submitting a formal proposal to the Terra Foundation, prospective applicants must write a letter of inquiry (LOI).
+- Before submitting a formal proposal to the Terra Foundation, prospective applicants must complete a letter of inquiry (LOI) using this link: Chicago K-12 Education Program Letter of Inquiry

-2. After reviewing the letter of inquiry, the foundation may invite the submission of a formal proposal.
+- After reviewing the letter of inquiry, the foundation may invite the submission of a formal online proposal.

 Letter of Inquiry (LOI)

-A letter of inquiry must precede any formal grant proposal to the Terra Foundation; formal proposals are accepted only by invitation of the foundation after review of the letter of inquiry.
-Prospective applicants can expect to hear from the foundation within three weeks of their letter’s receipt.
-The letter should be no longer than three pages (including attachments) and include:
+A letter of inquiry must precede any formal grant proposal to the Terra Foundation; formal proposals are accepted only by invitation of the foundation after review of the online letter of inquiry.
+A prospective applicant can expect to hear from the foundation within three weeks of receipt of its letter.
+The online letter of inquiry will require the following information:

 - Brief statement of the organization’s purpose and goals